surajpisal845-maker/Task1-1/README.md

 ---

-📄 Purpose
+#Purpose

 This program is useful for understanding:

-String concatenation
+1.String concatenation

-Loops
+2.Loops

-Basic logic building
+3.Basic logic building

-Sequence generation
+4.Sequence generation